manujakau/wp-cfn/README.md

     2. Configure AWS profile
     3. Run "aws cloudformation create-stack" from master branch.
         ex: aws cloudformation create-stack --stack-name WordPress-Infra --template-body file://main.yaml --profile <aws prefile here> --region eu-central-1

+    *Stack ami mappings configured only for eu-central-1 and eu-north-1.
+Need to be update which is mapped ami's upon deploying in differnt region.
-    *Also stack can be deploy via AWS Cloud-Formation GUI.
+    **Also stack can be deploy via AWS Cloud-Formation GUI.

 ## Troubleshoot Request Timeout